Hermannnnnnnn/neural-trading/README.md

 One key part of neural networks is that you associate a certain input with an outcome.
 This outcome should belong to a **limited set of possibilities**!!

 We will do this as follows:
 *A data point will be classified as either Very good, good, neutral, bad, very bad.
-The criteria is by looking x data points further and classifying by percentual increase/decrease.
+The criteria is by looking N data points further and classifying by percentual increase/decrease.
 For instance (but this can be parametrized), with x as percentual change:
 - if x > 2% then result is very good.
 - if 2%  > x > 1% then good.
 - if 1%  > x > -1% then neutral.